pythonanywhere/help_pages/articles/ChangingSystemImage.md

 ### Python packages installed

-We don not preinstall packages into all Python version in all system images.
+We don not preinstall packages into all Python versions in all system images.
 You can check what packages are installed in which system image [here](https://www.pythonanywhere.com/batteries_included/).